Scripter17/url-cleaner/bundled_cleaner.md

   - Required: false.
 - `bluesky_mode`: Decides what host to replace Bluesky/Bluesky embed hosts with.
   - Required: false.
-  - Unset: Set Bluesky and Bluesky embed hosts to `bsky.app`.
+  - Unset: Set Bluesky embed hosts to `bsky.app`.
   - `canon`: Always set it to `bsky.app`.
   - `embed`: Always set it to the `bluesky_embed_host` var.
 - `bluesky_embed_host`: The Bluesky embed host to use.